knkarthik01/aws-emr-utilities/utilities/dynamodb-incremental-exports-emr-iceberg-utility/README.md

 a.
 The first script (`load_iceberg_full_table.py`) initializes your Iceberg data lake table on S3 with a full data export from DynamoDB.

 b.
-The second script generates a list of data files from DynamoDB's manifest files for incremental exports.
+The second script ( `generate_file_list_from_ddb_manifest.py` )generates a list of data files from DynamoDB's manifest files for incremental exports.
 This list aids in updating the table created by the first script.

 c.
 The third script (`load_iceberg_incremental_data.py`) executes incremental updates on your target Iceberg data lake table and sets the stage for future updates.
 Together, these scripts offer a comprehensive solution for managing full and incremental data loads into Iceberg tables.